bolozubaankesari/advaitrisbud.github.io/aboutme.md

-Hello!
-My name is Advait Risbud(I know it sounds like a fake name but it's not) and I am a first year undergraduate student at IIT Bombay in the Department of Metallurgical Engineering and Materials Science.
-I enjoy Physics, Comedy, and Music in no particular order.
+Hey there!
 Welcome to my website.
-Here I will post some stuff about the courses I am taking along with a mix veg tandoori kebab platter of stupidity.
+My name is Advait Risbud and I am an undergraduate in the Department of Metallurgical Engineering and Materials Science at IIT Bombay.
+I enjoy Physics, Math and jokes...I love jokes.
+On my website you can find information about courses I have taken, notes, projects, and some assorted nonsense.